iharshraj1123/Structure-analyser/README.md

 Simple and light.
 Can have bugs, always confirm the results.

 #How to use
+- The main file is index.html, open it in any modern browser.
+- html file in dist is portable version (but its not always updated).
+The whole app is compiled into the structure analyser.html in dist.
 - Loads and Supports can only be added at nodes (for now).
 So if you want to add a force somewhere make sure to add a node there.